prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance.
 You can ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).

 {: .alert.alert-info :}
-There are two implementations of Prebid Server, [PBS-Go](https://github.com/prebid/prebid-server) and [PBS-Java](https://github.com/prebid/prebid-server-java).
+There are two implementations of Prebid Server: [PBS-Go](https://github.com/prebid/prebid-server) and [PBS-Java](https://github.com/prebid/prebid-server-java).
 We recommend you build new adapters for PBS-Go and allow us to port it to PBS-Java within a couple of months.
 If you'd like to build both yourself, please also follow these [instructions for building an adapter in PBS-Java](/prebid-server/developers/add-new-bidder-java.html).

 * TOC
 {:toc }

 ## Overview

-Bid adapters are responsible for translating an [OpenRTB 2.5 Bid Request](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=13) to your bidding server's protocol and mapping your server's response to an [OpenRTB 2.5 Bid Response](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=32).
+Bid adapters are responsible for translating a 'Prebid-flavored' OpenRTB Bid Request to your bidding server's protocol and mapping your server's response to a Prebid-flavored reponse.

+"Prebid-flavored OpenRTB" means:

+1. [OpenRTB 2.6](https://github.com/InteractiveAdvertisingBureau/openrtb2.x) as defined by the IAB.
+1. Certain Prebid extensions as defined in the [/auction endpoint documentation](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html).

-An OpenRTB 2.5 Bid Request contains one or more Impressions, each representing a single ad placement.
-An Impression may define multiple sizes and/or multiple ad formats.
-If your bidding server limits requests to a single ad placement, size, or format, then your adapter will need to split the Impression into multiple calls and merge the responses.
+OpenRTB Bid Requests contain one or more impression objects, each representing a single ad placement.
+An impression may define multiple sizes and/or multiple ad formats.
+If your bidding server limits requests to a single ad placement, size, or format, then your adapter will need to split the impression into multiple calls and merge the responses.

 ## Plan Your Bid Adapter

+The job of your bid adapter is to adapt.
+You'll need to think about currency, floors, mediatypes, and other details as noted below.

 ### Choose A Name